CarolineS-QA/hwa-game-time-log/README.md

 My second individual project with QA, started as an Academy Trainee.

-Summary: This application aims to be a "Game Time Log" where users can perform CRUD functions on themselves and records of their game sessions.
+This application aims to be a "Game Time Log" where users can perform CRUD functions on themselves and records of their game sessions.
 It is currently for demo purposes only, showcasing my knowledge of Spring & connecting a working back-end to a front-end via API calls.

 ## Table of Contents